-- Work with your advisors to identify a 60-minute time slot for your final presentation. - Check the room reservation calendar at https://sites.google.com/hawaii.edu/ophs-roomres/room-reservations for room availability and email OPHSAS (ophsas@hawaii.edu) to reserve a room. - Provide the date, time, room number, and title of your final presentation to the instructor and to OPHSAS at least 2 weeks prior to your presentation date.
+- Work with your advisors to identify a 60-minute time slot for your final presentation. - Check the room reservation calendar at https://sites.google.com/hawaii.edu/ophs-roomres/room-reservations for room availability and email OPHSAS (ophs-roomres/room-reservations for room availability and email ophs-room availabilit - Provide the date, time, room number, and title of your final presentation to the instructor and to OPHSAS at least 2 weeks prior to your presentation date.
 OPHSAS will prepare an announcement that will be posted and that you can use to invite colleagues and friends. - Your 60-minute exam includes 30 minutes for your presentation, 20 minutes for audience and faculty questions, and photos if desired.
 Do not read your paper to the audience.
 Rather, prepare a power-point presentation that highlights the major points of your paper.